The beckoning soul

 (1) I use Eugene Thacker’s formulation of the earth as the ecosystem for-and-in itself, the world as for-and-of humans only, and the planet or cosmos as without humans, and possibly without the earth as well.
 In other words: planet = without humans, world = only humans, and earth = both.

-(2) There are a number of people who have read very literally the early Steven Byington translation titled The Ego and Its Own, and advocate for an atomistic and almost social Darwinian individualism I find incompatible with Stirner’s philosophy.
-There are others who are drawn to the racial essentialism found in Klages's writings, eager to formulate a type of blood and soil ideology from Klages’s critique of modernity.
-After a deeper reading, Klages certainly suffers from not only troublesome racial and gender essentialist claims, but at times anti-Semitic rantings and admiration of what they consider Germanic and/or Aryan values.
-This unsurprisingly has led to their reputation as an antecedent to Nazism, which is under debate given their fundamental disagreements with the Nazi intelligentsia.
-Ill have to investigate further to determine how much these values were central to Klages's worldview, since the most detestable statements Ive found only in the texts from a publisher who seems heavily invested in these perspectives, and absent from from another who defends Klages as having been unfairly portrayed as a forerunner to fascism.
-I wouldnt define Klages as a fascist, but they certainly hold a heavily racialized understanding of the world, and identify with Germanic ideals they deem superior.
-I also wouldnt consider their essentialist perspectives on race and gender integral to their metaphysics, and find their concept of soul a valuable alternative to materialist rationalism and idealist spiritualism.
+(2) There are a number of people who have read very literally the early Steven Byington translation of Stirner's Der Einzige und sein Eigentum (titled The Ego and Its Own by them), and advocate for an atomistic and almost social Darwinian individualism I find incompatible with Stirner’s philosophy.
+There are others who are drawn to the racial essentialism found in Klages's writings, eager to draw a blood and soil informed politics from Klages’s critique of modernity.
+Upon deeper reading, Klages not only suffers from troublesome racial and gender essentialist claims, but consistent anti-Semitic rantings and admiration of what they consider Germanic and/or Aryan values.
+This unsurprisingly has led to their reputation as an antecedent to Nazism, which has been debated given their fundamental disagreements with the Nazi intelligentsia.
+Ill have to investigate further to determine how much these values were integral to Klages's philosophy, since the most detestable statements Ive found are only present in the texts from a publisher who seems heavily invested in these perspectives, and absent from from another who defends Klages as having been unfairly portrayed as a forerunner to fascism.
+From what I currently know, I wouldnt define Klages as a fascist, but they certainly hold a heavily racialized understanding of the world, identifying with Germanic ideals they tout superior.
+I also wouldnt consider their essentialist perspectives on race and gender integral to their metaphysics, and find their concept of an immanent soul to be a valuable alternative to materialist rationalism and idealist spiritualism.

 (3) At least two philosophers in whats called the post-structuralist camp: Gilles Deleuze and Jacques Derrida, also share similar understandings, and have both written about Stirner.

-(4) “The analogy of gender, too, between spirit and man, and soul and woman, has a deep foundation, which can be traced all the way back to the Greeks” (Klages, Soul and Spirit) Apparently Camile Paglia also makes a similar claim in Sexual Personae, but I have not read into it.
+(4) “The analogy of gender, too, between spirit and man, and soul and woman, has a deep foundation, which can be traced all the way back to the Greeks” (Klages, Soul and Spirit).

 (5) Ludwig Klages, Cosmogonic Reflections: Selected Aphorisms From Ludwig Klages.